lchi/hubot-super-confluence/README.md

 # hubot-super-confluence

 A hubot script for searching and browsing Confluence.
+Very super.

 See [`src/super-confluence.coffee`](src/super-confluence.coffee) for full documentation.